 Feelings are NOT GOOD, BAD, RIGHT, OR WRONG.
-They just are and we should not shame them.
-For the moment we do this no healing can begin.
-With children especially, let them feel without repercussions.
+They are, and we should not shame them.
+For the moment we do this, no healing can begin.
+With children, especially, let them feel without repercussions.
 Let them iron it out in a safe environment.
-With your family or friends…let them feel as they do without making them feel bad about something they have no control over.
+Let them feel as they do without making them feel bad about something they have no control over with your family or friends.
 Let them be human.

 We all have work to do here.